-In Step 3, leave the "Use this data source in container managed persistence (CMP)" checkbox checked.
+In Step 3, leave the "Data store helper class name" value as is and "Use this data source in container managed persistence (CMP)" checkbox checked.

 In Step 4, select the J2C authentication alias created in 4.4 as the Container-managed authentication alias.